dotnet/arcade/Documentation/Onboarding.md

        [Version.Details.xml](https://github.com/dotnet/arcade-minimalci-sample/blob/master/eng/Version.Details.xml)
        files to your eng\ folder.
 Adjust the version prefix and prerelease label as necessary.
-    5. Add dotnet-core feed to [NuGet.config](https://github.com/dotnet/arcade-minimalci-sample/blob/master/NuGet.config).
+    5. Add dotnet-core feed and any other feeds that the repository restores NuGet packages from to [NuGet.config](https://github.com/dotnet/arcade-minimalci-sample/blob/master/NuGet.config).
     6. Must have a root project/solution file for the repo to build.
     7. Additional package feeds can be added to the `eng\Version.props` file, e.g.